 Balkan things – I’m just a participant, not an authority.

-Still learning.
-Maybe by now I sound o.k… for an American.
+Admittedly very amateur, but maybe by now I sound o.k… for an American.
 I like working with a soloist or small ensemble.
-In the type of playing I do, the drummer is often expected to follow the tune, rather than furnish a metronomic beat drawn from the repertoire of basic folk rhythms.
+In the type of playing I do, drummers more or less follow the tune, rather than furnish a metronomic beat drawn from the repertoire of basic folk rhythms.

-(currently in suspension) – “Orphans of Orpheus” folk amateur band – Eureka, CA. Randy Carrico, Larry Levine, and friends.
+It hardly went anywhere, but the concept is still a pipe dream… “Orphans of Orpheus” folk amateur band – Eureka, CA. Randy Carrico, Larry Levine, and friends.
 Clarinet, kaval, saxophone, oud, bass, etc… & tupan.
 Folk dancing and street music.
+We busked once at the monthly art stroll near the waterfront.
+After a waltz-like tune, a young woman emerged from the crowd and asked “Was that from Turkey?”
+Ah, someone noticed.

-Still learning.
-I prefer dancing with people who strive to honor the feeling & style, above all else.
-Sure, legs and agility matter, but ears and heart count for an awful lot.
+I like hanging out with people who try honor the feeling & style, above all else.
+Sure, legs and agility matter, but ears and heart, and identity and cultural understanding count for a lot.
+And especially if it’s not your born heritage.

 Where’s the Kef?